DewofyourYouth/DewofyourYouth.github.io/_posts/2018-10-21-android-notes.md

 #### Some Notes For Android Development (Beginners)

 These notes are about developing native apps for Android in XML and Java.

+I'm trascribing this from my written notes - so if you come to the page and see that not much is here - I will be adding to it periodically.

 ## Views
 ---